wcspmgc/Genie/README.md

 ## Machine Learning Research

-As well as building Genie, I also performed Machine Learning research to optimize the pipeline and hyperparameters.
+As well as building Genie, I also performed Machine Learning research to optimize the retrieval and generation pipelines and hyperparameters:
 [Please see ml_notes.md](ml_notes.md)

 ## App Screenshots